Richmond Park: World War II and its aftermath

 An army camp was established in 1938.
 It covered 45 acres to the south and east of Thatched House Lodge, extending to the area south of Dann's Pond.
 It became known as Kingston Gate Camp and expanded the capacity of the East Surrey Regiment's regimental depot Infantry Training Centre (ITC).
-As a result, the ITC was better able to meet the demands of training new recruits and called-up militia between early 1940 and August 1941 when the ITC transferred to a facility in Canterbury shared with the Buffs.
+As a result, the ITC was better able to meet the demands of training new recruits and called-up militia between early 1940 and August 1941 when the ITC transferred to a facility in Canterbury shared with the Buffs (Royal East Kent Regiment).
 The camp was subsequently used as a military convalescent depot for up to 2,500 persons after which it continued as a base for the Auxiliary Territorial Service (ATS) until after the war.

 During World War II Pembroke Lodge was used as the base for "Phantom" (the GHQ Liaison Regiment).
-The Pen Ponds were drained, in order to disguise them as a landmark, and an experimental bomb disposal centre was set up at Killcat Corner, which is between Robin Hood Gate and Roehampton Gate.
+The Pen Ponds were drained, to prevent their use as a landmark by the enemy, and an experimental bomb disposal centre was set up at Killcat Corner, which is between Robin Hood Gate and Roehampton Gate.
+Approximately 500 acres of the park was converted to agricultural use during the war.

 An anti-aircraft gun site was inside Sheen Gate for the duration of the war.
-The Prime Minister, Winston Churchill, visited it on 10 November 1940 and it was featured in a photograph published in Picture Post on 13 December 1941.

-Associated with the gun site was the research site of the Army Operational Research Group (AORG), located on the polo field beside Sheen Cross, where Stanley Hey researched improvements to the operation of anti-aircraft gun-laying radar.
+The Prime Minister, Winston Churchill, visited it on 10 October 1940 and it was featured in a photograph published in Picture Post on 13 December 1941.
+Associated with the gun site was the research site of the Army Operational Research Group, located on the polo field beside Sheen Cross, where Stanley Hey researched improvements to the operation of anti-aircraft gun-laying radar.
 During the war, Hey discovered that the Sun is a radio source and he investigated radio reflections from meteor trails, and radio noise from cosmic sources.
 In 1946 Hey's group discovered Cygnus A, later shown to be the first radio galaxy.
 The Richmond Park installation thus became the first radio observatory in Britain.

-In addition to use of the park for military purposes, approximately 500 acres of the park was converted to agricultural use during the war.

-The Russell School (then located within the park's boundary) was destroyed by enemy action in 1943 and Sheen Cottage a year later.
+The Russell School (then located within the park's boundary) was destroyed by enemy action in 1943.
+A German bomb destroyed Sheen Cottage a year later.